redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/PROVISION.md

 2. **Create IIS Web Application**:
    - After the `Project` template is provisioned, create an `IIS Web Application` using the corresponding catalog item.
+   - Keep defaults for all the steps

+3. **Create Frontend Application**:
+   - After the `IIS Web Application` template is provisioned, create an `IIS Frontend Application` using the corresponding catalog item.
+   - Choose the backend you created in step 2
+   - Keep defaults for IIS deployment options step

 3. **Sync with ArgoCD**:
    - Wait for ArgoCD to automatically sync, or manually trigger the sync from the ArgoCD console.